MeLearnstoCode/FE101_Code/NOV-2017-NYC/lesson4/eslint_instructions.md

 # Installing ESLint

+## Sublime

-1. In Sublime, go to Tools > Command Pallette > Install Package - install the package SublimeLinter
+1. Go to Tools > Command Pallette > Install Package - install the package SublimeLinter

-3. Tools > Command Pallette > Install Package - install the package SublimeLinter-contrib-eslint
+3. Go to Tools > Command Pallette > Install Package - install the package SublimeLinter-contrib-eslint

 2. Install node from https://nodejs.org/en/ if you don't already have it